HaseebAmer/ClipApplication/README.md

 # ClipApplication

 Clippy is an easy-to-use, macOS clipboard tracker.
-It stores the history of what you copy in two main formats:
+It stores the history of what you copy in two main formats:<br><br>
-  HTML -  Can keep an exact record of content, including images and specific metadata (font, colour, size, etc).
-This format is mainly used for browsers
+  HTML - Specifically stores images and styling data (font, colour, size, etc), this format is directed to browsers<br>
-  RTF - Users can store exact contents (like HMTL).
-This format is mainly used for apps such as Office 365 - retaining formatting
+  RTF - Users can retain exact formatting(like HMTL).
+This format is mainly used for apps such as Office 365 which do not support HTML. <br>
+  <br><br>

 Features:
 - Account creation